mixelpixel/LambdaSchoolTA/README.md

   4) type `:wq: to “W”rite and “Q”uit
   5) you should be back in your regular console.
   6) type `git log` to confirm the committ message (press `q` to get back to your regular console)

+  I do not know the NANO text editor.
+I _believe_ ctrl+X will exit w/o a commit msg.

   ### Posting Links on Piazza
   - Just pasting the YouTube link WON'T result in an HTML link - it'll just be text.